florian-uh/blog/README.md

 # Blog Project

 A personal blog built with React, TypeScript, and Vite.
+This project focuses on accessibility and is deployed using Firebase Hosting.

+## Features

+- Responsive design
+- Accessibility-focused components with ARIA attributes
+- Firebase integration for hosting and deployment
+- GitHub Actions workflows for CI/CD

 ## Environment Setup